SumayyaPanju/GravityGym/TESTING.md

 ## Responsiveness

 To test the responsiveness of GravityGym, DevTools is used.
-The Device is tested at different breakpoints based on Bootstrap that was used to design this project.
+The Device is tested at different breakpoints based on Bootstrap that was used to design this website.

-The following breakpoints was used for this project:
+The following breakpoints was used for this website:

 | Breakpoints           | Type of devices            | Max/Min width       | Screen size range |
 |-----------------------|----------------------------|---------------------|-------------------|